Grelot/global_fish_genetic_diversity/README.md

 Published in Nature communications, 2020

-This scripts is also available on our gitlab: https://gitlab.mbb.univ-montp2.fr/reservebenefit/worldmap_fish_genetic_diversity
+Codes are also available on our gitlab: https://gitlab.mbb.univ-montp2.fr/reservebenefit/worldmap_fish_genetic_diversity

 # Table of contents